tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2-new_art_new_life-2-article.md

 How and why did Mondrian develop his distinctive style, and what are the implications of it for us today and in the future?
 This article seeks to answer those questions!

+### Introducing Piet Mondrian

+### The Power of Abstractions

+#### Abstractions in Math and Science

+Formulas - V = IR (Ohm's law) - describes the flow of electrons in everything electronic, from the 12 volts of direct current in cars, to the 220 volts of alternating current in heavy appliances like air conditioners, washers and driers, to the micro electronics in our smart phones and key fobs.

+#### Abstractions in Art

+Literature, poetry and music - anything with similies and metaphors - All Along the Watchtower ....
+Dance - ballet - story abstracted to its essential elements and retold using the movements permitted by the dance.

+[Business - organizational chart - (do I want this here, or in a separate section, or maybe just skip it?)]
+[Even terms like bread, man, woman, dog, cat are abstractions in that they are only concepts unless they are qualified (e.g., my cat).]

+### The Power of Intuition

+[Abstracting processes - ideas: installing software, vacuuming, ???]

+Subconscious processing - the "aha" we get when driving, mowing the lawn, washing dishes, taking a shower, etc.

+### The New Art - The New Life

+My main point and where we quote and explain only the best quotes....

 ### (Possible) Conclusion